Rancor38/firstPortfolio/sudowoodo.md

 Add a navigation-bar
 make the site change the navigation bar on mobile.
 Subpages are a bio, my projects, and my resume.

+Make the projects pictures into proper hyperlinked images.